AlexDs20/BATS-R-US-Analysis/README.md

 - [ ] Find last closed field lines
 - [ ] Quiver: log color scale and length/head angle properties
 - [ ] "Fancy look"
+- [ ] Handle leaves of adaptive grid
+- [ ] Plot of the original adaptive grid
+- [ ] Plot "spacecraft" observations

 ## Quick start/General use:
+There are two classes implemented: *bats* and *batsUni*.
-In general, you don't want to do anything with the bats class as it does not allow for plotting.
+In general, you don't want to do anything with the *bats* class as it does not allow for plotting.
-Just use it to load the data and change to batsUni class.
+Just use it to load the data and change to *batsUni* class using *toBatsUni* function.
 This will interpolate the data to the grid requested by the user.
 Just interpolate the fields that are output by the run and calculate the rest after the interpolation to gain time.
-Now that you have a uniBats object, feel free to calculate a quantity and plot it.
+Now that you have a *batsUni* object, feel free to calculate a quantity and plot it.

 **1. Load the data:**